 “…it’s also important to go for regular comprehensive sexual health testing for other STIs,”

-You can find your nearest sexual health testing service, including rapid HIV testing facilities using the interactive map at The Drama Downunder.
+You can find your nearest sexual health testing service, including rapid HIV testing facilities using Emen8’s interactive map.

 You can also contact your local AIDS council or LGBTI health organisation in your state or territory to find out more about LGBTI friendly testing services.